Visiting 58 Grafton Way, London, W1, England: Remembering — or Forgetting — Francisco de Miranda and Simón Bolívar

 It would be hard also to argue that the less than friendly reception that then Vice President Richard M. Nixon received from demonstrators in Caracas, Venezuela in 1958 was unrelated to the rôle of the Administration of which he formed a part in the overthrow of President Árbenz's government in 1954.

-The fact remains that, like Americans who greatly value their own independence, Latin American peoples are citizens of sovereign republics and it is men such as Francisco de Miranda and Simón Bolívar who substantially assisted in making this a reality.
+The fact remains that, like United States' citizens who greatly value their own independence, Latin American peoples are citizens of sovereign republics and it is men such as Francisco de Miranda and Simón Bolívar who substantially assisted in making this a reality.

-It is clear, however, that in the English-speaking world the close identification of Francisco de Miranda and Simón Bolívar with the sovereignty of Latin American republics was not yet fully understood among policy-makers.
+It is clear, however, that even at the beginning of the 21st century in the English-speaking world the significance of the close identification of Francisco de Miranda and Simón Bolívar with the sovereignty of Latin American republics was not yet fully understood among policy-makers.
 Perhaps Borges was right when he suggested that history is what people remember...and forget.

 July 4, 2018